 We don't buy gifts

 We stopped buying gifts for each other.
 We've even decided to stop buying gifts for other people.
 No more birthday gifts, anniversary gifts, Christmas gifts, Father's Day gifts, Mother's Day gifts.
-Gifts are a huge money sink since you have no idea if the other person needs something or not.
+Gifts are a huge money sink since you have no idea if the other person truly needs something or not.
 And if two people gift each other something of equal value, it ends up net neutral — at that point they would've both been better off just buying what they wanted for themselves in the first place since there's no risk of receiving a gift you're unlikely to use.

 We don't buy expensive furniture